Business in Italy

 The Lamborghini factory museum

-Estimated cost of the program fee and airfare is $3,000.
-Program fee includes: lodging (with breakfast), ground transportation in Italy, fees for business visits, tour guides, and other costs associated with required group activities.
+Estimated cost of the program fee and airfare will be between $3,000 and $3,300.
+Program fee includes: lodging (with daily breakfast), ground transportation in Italy, fees for business visits, tour guides, and other costs associated with required group activities.